lukesmurray/markdown-anki-decks/README.md

 This will install the `mdankideck` cli tool.

-## Usage

-Run `mdankideck input output` to convert the markdown files in the input directory to `apkg` files in the output directory.

 ## Tutorial

 Markdown anki decks converts all markdown files in an input directory to `apkg` files.